 #CyberAware is a family-friendly newsletter from the National Cyber Security Alliance.
-This month, we’re sharing resources to help you clear out cyber clutter and test your online safety knowledge, information about tools you can use to protect children online and recent online safety news.
+This month, we’re highlighting the complex digital lives of American teens and their parents and how to test your ability to spot a scam, along with recent online safety news.

 You’re responsible for your own online security, so here are some tips to help you be safe and privacy-savvy on campus.